kaichengmung/kaichengmung/README.md

-Hello there.
+hello there.

-I am Kai, the divine rooster. 🐓
+i am kai, the divine rooster.

-I contribute to nostr, the decentralized social network.
+i like the purple ostrich.